canonical/opensearch-operator/docs/how-to/persistent-storage.md

 ### Attach to an existing cluster

-Add a new unit with the used disk:
+Attach the used disk to a new unit:

 ```shell
 juju add-unit opensearch --attach-storage opensearch-data/<id>